basokant/git-intro-workshop/README.md

 - [ ] Create a new branch called `temp` and switch to it.
 - [ ] Switch back to your branch.
 - [ ] Delete the `temp` branch.

+There are two important branch operations in Git:

+**Rebase** ~ rebase the current branch onto a base branch/commit/tag.

+`git rebase <base>`

+**Merge** ~ merge a branch into the current branch.

+`git merge <branch-name>`

+We're going to use a common technique called "feature branching", where we create a new branch for a feature and merge it in later.

+- [ ] List all (including remote) branches.
+- [ ] Create and switch to a new branch called `new-feature`
+- [ ] Inside your directory, create a new file called `new-file.txt`
+- [ ] Type "hello world" in the file.
+- [ ] Commit all changes.
+- [ ] Switch to your original branch and merge the `new-feature` branch into it.

 ### Set-Up GitHub